 Not all the c-section veterans I know feel the same way.
 Three of the four people closest to me who’ve recently given birth have had the procedure, and their feelings about it run the gamut from glee to grief.

 “I had a traumatic birth experience,” my 28-year-old friend Mary* wrote to me over email.
 “I was full on ‘natural’ birth…ever since high school, when I got very passionate about women’s health.
 For me, I saw birthing with midwives and a doula as a feminist action—it was important to take back women’s health care from a male-dominated field.”

 Mary’s plan went awry when her medically-necessary induction failed, requiring an unscheduled c-section after 8 hours of hideously painful labor and pushing.
 (Inductions fail about 40% of the time.)

 “As soon as I was hooked up to an IV, something in me gave up, and I felt like a patient in a hospital rather than an active participant,” she wrote.

 As Mary’s friend, I’m disappointed that her birth didn’t go the way she wanted—but I’m also intrigued, because our feelings are mirror opposites.
 I loved my thoroughly-medicated birth for the same reasons she wanted an unmedicated one.

-These days, a Caesarian delivery doesn’t preclude vaginal childbirth in subsequent pregnancies.
-Women who wish to do so are welcome to try VBAC—vaginal birth after Caesarian.
+These days, a Caesarean delivery doesn’t preclude vaginal childbirth in subsequent pregnancies.
+Women who wish to do so are welcome to try VBAC—vaginal birth after Caesarean.
 But I won’t be one of them.
 My c-section liberated me from my fear of childbirth, and from some of my body’s most dangerous vicissitudes.